raw-bacon/qp-tikz/README.md

 0. Open a terminal and navigate to your desired working directory.
-1. Make sure you have python installed by typing `python --version` inside a terminal.
+1. Make sure you have python installed by typing `python --version` into the terminal.
 Expect the output to be `Python 3.x.x`.
-Install python if necessary.
+Install or update python if necessary.
 2. Similarly, make sure you have git installed.
 3. Clone this repository by typing